Benkalio/Politico/README.md

 - I'm using Chai and Mocha for testing the routes, and Postman for HTTP request verification.

 ### To be added
-- I will implement TravisCI for Continuous intergration in the next implementation (possibly in a separate branch).
+- I will implement TravisCI for Continuous integration in the next implementation (possibly in a separate branch).